Exclusive: Rohingya refugee leaders draw up demands ahead of repatriation

 The repatriation deal does not cover over 200,000 other Rohingya refugees living in Bangladesh prior to October 2016, who had been driven out of Myanmar during previous episodes of ethnic violence and military operations.

-Writing by Bill Tarrant; Editing by Simon Cameron-Moore
+Writing by Bill Tarrant: Editing by Simon Cameron-Moore